umairbackup9211/maazahmedSE/README.md

 ## 🚀 About Me

 I'm a passionate **Backend Developer** and **JavaScript Enthusiast** with a focus on creating efficient, scalable, and reliable systems.
-With a solid foundation in [Your Technologies], I'm always exploring new tools and technologies to improve my workflow and deliver the best solutions.
+With a solid foundation in NodeJs, Express Js, MongoDB, SQL and MySQL, I'm always exploring new tools and technologies to improve my workflow and deliver the best solutions.

 - 💬 Ask me about **Backend Development, JavaScript, or anything tech-related**
 - 📫 How to reach me: [maazahmed.tech@gmail.com](mailto:maazahmed.tech@gmail.com)